FrankSansC/acast_dl/README.md

 # acast_dl.py

-The purpose of this script is to easily download podcast files from Acast for offline listening.
+The purpose of this script is to easily download podcast episodes from [Acast](https://www.acast.com/) for offline listening.

+It might also work for other podcast platforms as long as you can get a RSS feed URL.

 ## Limitations